na-launch-workshop/workshop-nodejs-hello_nodejs/README.md

-# Node.js Multi Container
+# Node.js Hello World Translation Service

-This project reimplements multi container using Node.js and Express.
+This project reimplements the Quarkus-based hello world service from `workshop-quarkus-hello_quarkus` using Node.js and Express.
 It exposes a single endpoint that returns a localized greeting with an ISO-8601 timestamp appended, mirroring the original Quarkus behaviour.

 ## Prerequisites
-- Node.js 22
-- Node.js 24
+- Node.js 18 or newer
 - npm

 ## Installation